Lower Bounds for Electrical Reduction on Surfaces: Two-terminal plane graphs

-\begin{lemma} $X(\gamma) + \tfrac{1}{2}\Depth(\gamma) \ge H(\gamma)$ for every closed curve $\gamma$ in the annulus. \end{lemma}
+\begin{lemma} $X(\gamma) + \frac{1}{2}\Depth(\gamma) \ge H^\downarrow(\gamma) \ge H(\gamma)$ for every closed curve $\gamma$ in the annulus. \end{lemma}

 \begin{proof} Let $\gamma$ be a closed curve in the annulus.
-If $\gamma$ is already electrically reduced, then $X(\gamma) = H(\gamma) = 0$ by Lemma~\ref{L:electric-homotopy}, so the lemma is trivial.
-Otherwise, let $\Sigma$ be a minimum-length sequence of medial electrical moves that reduces $\gamma$ as much as possible.
-By Lemma~\ref{L:min-monotonicity}, we can assume that the first move in $\Sigma$ is neither $\arc01$ nor $\arc12$.
+If $\gamma$ is already e-tight, then $X(\gamma) = H^\downarrow(\gamma) = 0$ by Lemma~\ref{L:electric-homotopy} (or Corollary~\ref{C:electric-unique}), so the lemma is trivial.
+Otherwise, consider a minimum-length sequence of electrical moves that tightens $\gamma$.
+By Lemma~\ref{L:min-monotonicity}, we can assume that the first move in the sequence is neither $\arc01$ nor $\arc12$.
 If the first move is $1\arcto 0$ or $3\arcto 3$, the theorem immediately follows by induction on $X(\gamma)$, since by Lemma~\ref{L:depth} neither of these moves changes the depth of the curve.